bkielbasa/developer20/content/post/wrapping-commands-with-go/index.md

 }
 ```

-Every key's path starts (in general) with a tilde (`~`) that's means user's home directory.
+Every key's path starts (in general) with a tilde (`~`) that's means the user's home directory.
 We had to write a function that expands the tilde to a full path.
 Why?
 The tilde is expanded by your shell's `HOME` value.
-You can read how it works in more details in [bash's docs](https://www.gnu.org/software/bash/manual/html_node/Tilde-Expansion.html) or in this [SO answer](https://unix.stackexchange.com/questions/146671/does-always-equal-home/146697#146697).
+You can read how it works in more detail in [bash's docs](https://www.gnu.org/software/bash/manual/html_node/Tilde-Expansion.html) or this [SO answer](https://unix.stackexchange.com/questions/146671/does-always-equal-home/146697#146697).
 Let's get back to the code.

 ```go
 	publicKey, err := getPublicKey(pk)